How to install Version 15

 How to create a PDF

 Pythagoras doesn't have a build-in option to create PDF files.
 A third-party program is required.
 There are several good PDF printers available, but we have the best experience with the standard "Microsoft Print To PDF" that is build in Windows 7, 8 and 10.

-Restart Pythagoras, and open your drawing.
-Then go to File - Sheets - Manage sheets, and set the printer to the PDF printer you just installed.
+To create a PDF: in Pythagoras, go to File - Sheets - Manage sheets, and set the printer to the PDF printer.

 Go to File - Print and press OK.
-The PDF printer now pops up, that will let you choose a location to save the PDF file.
+A dialog now pops up, that will let you choose a location to save the PDF file.

 How to install Pythagoras in Mac OS